-The Johnson County WIC Program cooperates with various dietetic internships.
+The Johnson County WIC Program partners with various dietetic internships.
 These students pass through our program for their community nutrition rotations and not only gain experience but help with various nutrition projects for our clients.

-WIC Lactation Consultant, Kathy Robertson speaks each semester in the Child Development classes at Franklin, Whiteland and Indian Creek High Schools.
+Before the pandemic, our breastfeeding staff were guest speakers each semester in the Child Development classes at Franklin, Whiteland and Indian Creek High Schools.